canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

        Name          Image                                               URL
        my-notebook   kubeflownotebookswg/jupyter-tensorflow-full:v1.8.0  http://10.152.183.164:80

-   You can use this URL to access the notebook.
+   You can use this URL to :ref:`access the notebook <access_notebook>`.

-Stop a Notebook
+Stop a notebook
 ---------------

 You can stop a notebook using the DSS CLI.